Fresnel properties on materials

 Enable scale and biasTakes the scale and bias properties into account.

-BiasControls the offset for the fresnel power property and determines how quickly the reflection transitions from weak to strong as the viewing angle changes.
+Fresnel BiasControls the offset for the Fresnel power property, which determines how quickly the reflection transitions from weak to strong as the viewing angle changes.
 A larger bias value shifts the transition point toward steeper angles.

 2. In Material Editor, find the properties under Clearcoat and Fresnel respectively.